 Mambo (Ballroom) “On 2″

-is danced with the “break” on 2 and the count is 2,3,4,pause, 6,7,8,pause.
+This is danced with the “break” on 2 and the count is 2, 3, 4, pause, 6, 7, 8, pause.
 Very sharp, dramatic movements characterize this dance.
-This is the style danced in ballroom competitions.
+This is the style danced in Ballroom competitions.
 This style is also known as ‘Classic Mambo’ or ‘Power 2.’
 A less used term is ‘Mambo Tipico.’

 Salsa “On 1″

 A lot of Salsa or Mambo is danced on 1.
 Some people claim that dancing “On 1″ is really “Guaracha.”
 However, a huge proportion of the people dancing Salsa, dance with the “break” on 1.
 There are a variety of styles.
 For example, LA style is characterized by very dramatic, flashy moves.
 Both men and women have a great deal of styling that is smoothly integrated into the dance making it even more sensual.